National University of Singapore: Integrative Sciences and Engineering

 The NUS Graduate School for Integrative Sciences and Engineering (NGS) was established in 2003.
 The principal purpose of NGS is "to promote integrative PhD research encompassing both laboratory work and coursework programmes which not only transcend traditional subject boundaries but also provides students with a depth of experience about science and the way it is carried out."

 Law

 The NUS Faculty of Law was first established as a Department of Law in the University of Malaya in 1956.
 The first law students were admitted to the Bukit Timah campus of the university the following year.
 In 1980, the faculty shifted to the Kent Ridge campus, but in 2006 it relocated back to the Bukit Timah site.
+The faculty will be relocated to the Kent Ridge campus at the start of 2026, sharing the former Yale-NUS campus with NUS College.

 The faculty offers LLB, LLM, JD, and PhD programmes, alongside continuing education and graduate certificate programmes.

 Medicine

 The Yong Loo Lin School of Medicine at NUS was first established as the Straits Settlements and Federated Malay States Government Medical School in 1905.
 The School uses the British undergraduate medical system, offering a full-time undergraduate programme leading to a Bachelor of Medicine and Bachelor of Surgery (MBBS).
 For Nursing, the Bachelor of Science (Nursing) conducted by the Alice Lee Centre for Nursing Studies is offered.
 The department also offers postgraduate programmes in nursing, medicine, and medical science.